In this post, we’re going to take a look at setting up and using a Google Business profile for your photography business.

 Once this stuff is done, your profile is set up!
 Not too bad, right!?

-Setting up a Google Business Profile is a straightforward but powerful tool for photographers.
+Setting up a Google Business Profile is a straightforward, but powerful tool for photographers.

 It can improve your local SEO, help potential clients discover your work, and build credibility through reviews.